MartijnHoekstra2/IT-Handbook-guide2/Cloud/Cloud Platform: Microsoft Azure.md

 ## Others
 * [Managing Linux VM Authentication in Micrososft Azure](http://techgenix.com/managing-linux-vm-azure/).

-##### Active Directory Azure configuration information
+### Active Directory Azure configuration information
-* Assign a reserved IP address to the DC using Azure Configuration

 * Azure Virtual Networks can be configured to use DCs for DNS services
-* Each Azure region should be its own Active Directory site
-* Make at least one DC in Azure a Global Catalog

 * Place AD database and logs on data disk with NO caching and NOT on OS disk
+* Assign a reserved IP address to the DC using Azure Configuration
 * Update the Virtual Network DNS to use Azure based DCs first
+* Make at least one DC in Azure a Global Catalog
+* Create if possible multiple DCs in Azure if one's being maintained
+* Configure Azure DCs to NOT publisch generic DNS records
+* If placing multiple DCss in Azure deploy them in an Availability Set

+### Active Directory Azure configuration information
+##### Site Configuration
+* In Active Directory Sites and Services configure each Azure region to be its own Active Directory site
+* If you're using multiple regions, then make sure that is visible within the name
+* Define the IP subnets that are being used for that site, so you have a site to subnet link
+* At the Inter-Site Transport configure a site link between a location which is physically connected to Azure.
+##### Database placement
+##### IP reservation and network configuration
+##### Generic DNS record suppression